brandur/sorg/content/drafts/api-paradigms.md

 us (e.g. `create_charge()`, `update_customer(id:)`,
 `delete_subscription(id:)`), and as a developer be just as pleasant to use.

+!fig src="/assets/api-paradigms/rpc-vs-rest.svg" caption="By dropping a resource-based world view, we can better map endpoints to the user actions."

 Dropping REST's resource-based world view also has the advantage of letting designers better map their endpoints